MedKhem/grobid-dictionaries/docs/How-to Annotate?.md

 * \<header>: surrounds the header block of a dictionary page.
 Such a block could contain, for instance, the page number, the first and the last headword on the current page,...
 * \<body>: defines the limits of the main part of the dictionary that contains the lexical entries
 * \<footer>: surrounds the footer block of a dictionary page.
 Such a block could contain, for instance, the page number, the first and the last headword on the current page,...
-* \<other>: could be used to annotate any text sequence that does not belong to any of the previous blocks.
+* \<dictScrap>: could be used to annotate any text sequence that does not belong to any of the previous blocks.

 *N:B:* The TEI body element is used for a different purpose in this level.
 But for the structured output, it is replaced by the convenient TEI element : \<ab>